aws-samples/aws-serverless-workshops/MultiRegion/README.md

 You will also need to either purchase a domain, or repurpose an existing unused domain you already own.
 You will need to delegate DNS to Route53 if the domain is not already acquired through AWS.
-You may also need access to the email account associated with the domain name registration.
+You may also need access to the email account associated with the domain name registration  or to the DNS server assigend to the domain in order to prove you own the domain when creating SSL certiticates in Amazon Certificate Manager.

 ### Facebook Developer Account and App ID